SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 ```
 #c# 2016-05-18 <RC
 ```
-<RC - read from Rosettacode
+<RC - read from Rosetta-Code
->RC - written to Rosettacode
+>RC - written to Rosetta-Code
 <>RC - read & written

 Status of MoarVM backend, 'OK' or 'BROKEN'